This post may contain affiliate links. Please read our disclosure policy.

 How to make carrot cake pancakes

-Start by shredded or grating carrots.
-There are many ways to do this using a food processor, a blender, microplane or cheese box grater.
+Start by shredding or grating carrots.
+There are many ways to do this: a food processor, a blender, a microplane, or a cheese box grater.
 I prefer the cheese box grater because the consistency is not too crunchy/raw or too soft/wet.
 It’s the perfect texture, especially considering we’re not cooking the carrots for a long time.

 You’ll need about ½ a cup of shredded carrots.
 If you end up grating more, throw it on top of the carrot pancakes for serving to bring out that extra carrot flavor, throw it in soups, in a smoothie or even in one-pot rice dishes.